neonevm/neon-evm.docs/docs/governance/proposals/proposals.md

 ### Stopping the EVM
 In most cases involving a malicious transaction, the transaction can be prevented by stopping the EVM.
 This can be accomplished in one of two ways.

 1. Via a proposal in the Development Assembly.
 This proposal must go through the standard proposal creation, voting, and acceptance process.
+This path is rarely used, in favour of the Emergency Engineer option.
 2. Via the Emergency Engineer multisig.
 These engineers, specially selected beforehand by the Development Assembly, are ready to spring into action and stop or update the EVM in an emergency scenario, especially when a proposal in the Assembly would take too long.

 ### Preventing Money Being Stolen from Treasury Accounts
 This process, also known as "forking governance", is accomplished by abandoning the existing Ecosystem Assembly, now presumed to be compromised, and migrating the governance, treasury funds, and minting authority to a new set of Assemblies.
-This is accomplished by the following process:

-1. Transfer tokens from the Ecosystem Assembly Treasury to the Treasury Watchdog, or delegate authority over the Ecosystem Assembly tokens to the Treasury Watchdog.
-This is accomplished via the standard proposal acceptance process on the Ecosystem Assembly.
-2. Create a new Treasury Watchdog
-3. Create a proposal to give the old Treasury Watchdog power over everything the old Ecosystem Assembly did.
-4. Create a proposal to give the new Treasury Watchdog power over everything the old Treasury Watchdog did.

 ### Preventing EVM Being Updated with Malicious Code
 This process is, like the scenario above, known as "forking governance", and is accomplished by abandoning the existing Development Assembly, now presumed to be compromised, and migrating the governance, treasury funds, and minting authority to a new set of Assemblies.
-This is accomplished by the following process:

-1. Transfer tokens from the Development Assembly Treasury to the EVM Emergency Assembly, or delegate authority over the Ecosystem Assembly tokens to the EVM Emergency Assembly.
-This is accomplished via the standard proposal acceptance process on the Ecosystem Assembly.
-2. Create a new EVM Emergency Assembly
-3. Create a proposal to give the old EVM Emergency Assembly power over everything the old Development Assembly did.
-4. Create a proposal to give the new EVM Emergency Assembly power over everything the old EVM Emergency Assembly did.